substrait-io/substrait/site/docs/expressions/extended_expression.md

 ## Function extensions

-Function extensions work the same for both Extended Expressions and the original Expressions defined in the Substrait protocol.
+Function extensions work the same for both Extended Expression and the original Expression defined in the Substrait protocol.